quantcert/quantcert.github.io/contextualityDegree/README.md

     ./qontextium --import hypergram ./misc/grid.hypergraph.txt ./misc/grid.gram.txt

+This command imports the same geometry, but using the gram method:

+    ./qontextium --import gram ./misc/grid.gram.txt

 The following command applies the heuristic approach presented in [MG24](#MG24) and outputs in the file filename.txt a list of invalid lines forming a classical-embedded Cayley hexagon, as detailed in [MG24](#MG24).
 May be long, use CTRL+C to interrupt after ..

     ./qontextium --subspaces 1 3 --solver heuristic --export invalid > misc/filename.txt

-The following command computes one of the results presented in [SHKMGD23](#SHKMGD23), namely the contextuality degree 24 of a complement of a skew embedding of a split Cayley hexagon.
+The following command computes one of the results presented in [SHKMGD25](#SHKMGD25), namely the contextuality degree 24 of a complement of a skew embedding of a split Cayley hexagon.
 The last option removes interaction with the user after computation.

     ./qontextium --hexagon skew --complement --solver sat --no-interaction